 I had a pretty big freak-out over this post because I realized that I didn’t have a gravy boat right before I was ready to start photographing it.

 In my head, I had a gravy boat.
 But in reality?
 No gravy boat.
 I found an article on gravy boat alternatives from The Kitchn, which was helpful, but while I could definitely serve gravy in a water pitcher, I couldn’t really photograph it in one because that would be weird, right?
 There’s nothing like a big, tall pitcher of thick, refreshing gravy.
 Pour me a glass, please!

-So I sent Chris to Target to buy me a gravy boat.
+So I sent my husband to Target to buy me a gravy boat.
 He took pictures of each one they had in the store and I picked one out.
 Now I have a gravy boat for all my future gravy servin’ needs.
 Crisis averted!

 - Heat the oil in a medium saucepan over medium heat.
 Add the shallots and cook until browned, 7-10 minutes.
 Add the mushrooms and thyme and cook until the mushrooms release their juices, 2-5 minutes more.
 Pour in the wine and increase the heat to high.
 Once the wine has evaporated (1-2 minutes), pour in the mushroom stock.
 Bring to a boil, then continue to boil for 8-10 minutes, until the stock has reduced and thickened slightly.

 - Whisk the water and flour in a small bowl.
 Pour the flour mixture into the gravy and reduce the heat to low.
 Simmer until the gravy thickens, about 2 minutes.
 The gravy will thicken even more as it cools.
 Season to taste with salt and pepper.